-- Demonstrate an understanding of the federal, state, and local health and human service policy processes and their impact on HHS delivery at all levels.
+- Demonstrate an understanding of the federal, state and local health and human service policy processes and their impact on health and human services delivery at all levels.

-- Demonstrate an understanding of the ethical and moral values important in competent professional practice, research, HHS organizations, and public policy.
+- Demonstrate an understanding of the ethical and moral values important in competent professional practice, research, health and human services organizations, and public policy.

-- Work collaboratively with and to understand other disciplines in HHS.
+- Work collaboratively with and to understand other disciplines in the health and human services.

-- Design, execute, and prepare for publication, research that will advance the scholarly base of HHS.
+- Design, execute and prepare for publication, research that will advance the scholarly base of the health and human services.

 - Compete for research/program funding.

-- Demonstrate advanced disciplinary knowledge in an area of specialization in HHS.
+- Demonstrate advanced disciplinary knowledge in an area of specialization in the health and human services.